 More commonly defined as an electrical storm in the brain.

 Epilepsy is a general term for a variety of neurological conditions characterized by recurrent unprovoked seizures.
-A seizures is a brief disturbance in the electrical activity of the brain that causes temporary changes in movement, awareness, feelings, behavior, or other bodily functions.
+A seizure is a brief disturbance in the electrical activity of the brain that causes temporary changes in movement, awareness, feelings, behavior, or other bodily functions.

 In about 70 percent of epilepsy cases, there is no known cause.
 Among the remaining 30 percent, the following causes are most frequent: traumatic brain injury, brain tumor, stroke, Alzheimer’s disease, poisoning (e.g. lead poisoning, alcohol or drug abuse, etc.), infection (e.g. meningitis, encephalitis, and others), prenatal or birth trauma, and developmental or congenital disabilities.
 Genetic factors also play a role in some types of epilepsy, but we still have a great deal to learn about this.